kyscott18/predictionMarketCentralized/README.md

 #TODO:
 Allow for single sided liquidity providing
 Track all funds in the poll along with the gains and loses of all users

+Single Sided liquidity could either be implemented by just adding the liquidity as it is requested or holding requests in a queue and adding them as pairs are formed.
+Adding in pairs would make sure that there would always be backing available.
+Adding the liquidity immeadiately would make sure that the pools grow as fast as possible but there is a possibility that the funds will not be available if every single participant adds at the same time.
+I am also not sure what would happen to the backing if the funds are provided with impermanent loss.